ably/ably-js/README.md

 1. Fork it
 2. When pulling to local, make sure to also pull the `ably-common` repo (`git submodule init && git submodule update`)
+3. Make sure you have installed the right version of Node (see the `.nvmrc` file to find the version of Node required to develop this project)
-3. Create your feature branch (`git checkout -b my-new-feature`)
+4. Create your feature branch (`git checkout -b my-new-feature`)
-4. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
    Note: don't commit files generated in `browser/static/*`, unless you are about to make a release.
-5. Ensure you have added suitable tests and the test suite is passing(`grunt test`)
+6. Ensure you have added suitable tests and the test suite is passing(`grunt test`)
-6. Ensure the [type definitions](https://github.com/ably/ably-js/blob/master/ably.d.ts) have been updated if the public API has changed
+7. Ensure the [type definitions](https://github.com/ably/ably-js/blob/master/ably.d.ts) have been updated if the public API has changed
-7. Push to the branch (`git push origin my-new-feature`)
+8. Push to the branch (`git push origin my-new-feature`)
-8. Create a new Pull Request
+9. Create a new Pull Request

 ## Release Process